 Unlike other companies attempting to deliver value to the preauthorization process by clinical support systems, automation systems, or analytics-based entities, Amelia utilizes her broad range of conversational and autonomic system management skillsets.
 She can simultaneously improve costs and revenue, as well as provider and patient satisfaction.

 Current preauthorization-related activities are acknowledged to be fragmented, stressful, costly, and often require multiple successive calls from staff members, including the clarification of and transfer of relevant patient information residing within multiple sources.
 In addition, the preauthorization process requires the delivery of relevant clinical and administrative information to payer utilization management staff.

-Amelia’s autonomic platform easily handles required data transfer to and from any provider or insurance office by way of phone, fax, or proprietary platforms such as online and mobile portals, and can accommodate the creation of free text fields where required.
 In addition, Amelia’s natural language, multi-turn and empathetic conversational capabilities allow her to engage in multilateral conversations to clarify information, request missing elements, and keep stakeholders updated on the overall process.

 Amelia’s capabilities and operating environment bring scalable value to the preauthorization process.
 She can engage with a wide range of stakeholders and integrate with many disparate systems.
 She can accomplish this by leveraging her unique abilities including but not limited to: